Archangel281/Nitrotype-Bot/README.md

 4. Click on the burger menu in the top left corner
 5. Click on "Keyboard shortcuts"
 6. Add the <code>Ctrl + Shift + B</code> shortcut to "Activate extension" of the SingleFile extension

+## Attention
+Setting the typing speed above ~315 wpm will get you banned!